Nereg/ARKMonitorBot/src/new_version_changelog.md

 Added comments to the code
-Fixed rare (very) bug in /setMessage command (admin cog) Now backup script (backup.py) gets it's credentials to DB from bot's config
+Fixed rare (very) bug in /setMessage command (admin cog) Now backup script (backup.py) gets it's credentials to DB from bot's config Now if bot is missing permissions it responds with message about that not with error External :

-External :
 #This is a comment (won't be included in discord patchnotes)
 #Added !campfire command